emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 As datasets become increasingly larger, it is crucial that they can be parsed efficiently.
-This is best achieved by using standard data formats that have clear specifications (e.g., CSV, XML, JSON, HDF5).
-Such data formats can be handled by a variety of programming languages, as efficient and well-tested libraries for parsing them are typically available.
+This is best achieved by using standard data formats that have clear specifications (e.g., CSV, XML, JSON, HDF5). <!--why is this unique to big data? binary formats and databases seem better for big data. -->Such data formats can be handled by a variety of programming languages, as efficient and well-tested libraries for parsing them are typically available.
 These standard data formats also ensure interoperability, facilitate re-use, and reduce the chances of data loss or mistakes being introduced during conversion between formats.

-Because a computer will be able to import your data directly (i.e., without the need for manual manipulation of your data), the script used to import and modify the data can be made available and the origin of  data used in an analysis will be evident.
-In turn, this makes the analysis more robust as there will be no opportunity to introduce mistakes in the data, and it also makes the analysis reproducible.
+When data can be easily imported into familiar software, whether it be a scripting language a spreadsheet, or any other computer program that can import these common files, data is easier to re-use.
+Computer source code- the human readable software code that uses data, provide meta-data as well, making the analysis more transparent such that all assumptions are implicitly stated in a human readable script.
+This also enables the extraction process, reproduced, and modified.
+This principle is exemplified by the scripts used to import allometric measurements into the BAAAD database.

-To take full advantage of data, it is important that it is structured such that the data can be manipulated and analyzed easily, in other words that the data is *tidy* [@Wickham2014tidy].
-With tidy data, each variable is a column, each observation is a row, and each type of observational unit is a table.
-When data is organized in this way,  the duplication of information is reduced and it is easier to subset or summarize the dataset to include the variables or observations of interest.
+To take full advantage of data, it is important that it is structured such that the data can be manipulated and analyzed easily, in other words that the data is *tidy* [@Wickham2014tidy], technically this is known as the 'third normal form'<!-- (was it third? see @hadley's comments on this rule in github issue.--> With tidy data, each variable is a column, each observation is a row, and each type of observational unit is a table. <!-- this is not true for large, multidimensional data in which dimensions (date, time) are stored in a different way from other variables --> When data is organized in this way,  the duplication of information is reduced and it is easier to subset or summarize the dataset to include the variables or observations of interest.